dugzino/sale-availability-check/README.md

 ## Additional info
 To terminate job `CTRL+C` for Linux, Windows, and it should probably work the same way for MacOS _(hopefully)_.

+## Pull Requests
+Don't hesitate to propose website that aren't added yet.
+**PS: Suggestions are appreciated, with good reasons.**